andreyto/pgp-par/seqan/README.txt

 http://www.boost.org/doc/libs/1_43_0/libs/python/doc/index.html

 About the files
-    The IndexSearch.cpp is the file linking seqan & pyton via boost.
+    The IndexSearch.cpp is the file linking seqan & python via boost.

     indexSearch.cc is a C++ only test program.
 I built it as such: g++ -O3 -I$das/devel/seqan/projects/library -o indexSearch indexSearch.cc